HFUT-miaLab/SlideGCD/README.md

 # SlideGCD

-This repository provides the Pytorch implementations of the paper titled "SlideGCD: Slide-based Graph Collaborative Training with Knowledge Distillation for Whole Slide Image Classification" and accepted by Medical Image Computing and Computer Assisted Intervention (MICCAI), 2024.
-The paper has been officially published at [SpringerLink](https://link.springer.com/chapter/10.1007/978-3-031-72083-3_44) and is also available at [Arxiv](https://arxiv.org/abs/2407.08968).
+This repository provides the Pytorch implementations of the papers titled "SlideGCD: Slide-based Graph Collaborative Training with Knowledge Distillation for Whole Slide Image Classification" (accepted by Medical Image Computing and Computer Assisted Intervention (MICCAI), 2024) and "Slide-based Graph Collaborative Training for Histopathology Whole Slide Image Analysis" (accepted by IEEE Transactions on Medical Imaging).

 ## News

+**19/05/2025 The extensive journal paper titled "Slide-based Graph Collaborative Training for Histopathology Whole Slide Image Analysis" has been accepted by IEEE Transactions on Medical Imaging [10.1109/TMI.2025.3571152](https://ieeexplore.ieee.org/abstract/document/11007022)!**
 **09/04/2025 The related source code of the extensive version manuscript is now released, indicated as SlideGCDv2.**

 **14/10/2024 The extensive version of this conference paper is now preprinted at [ArXiv](https://arxiv.org/abs/2410.10260), and its related source code will be released soon.**